rtbrick/bngblaster/docsrc/sources/routing/bgp.rst

-The python BGP RAW update generator is a python script which uses scapy to build BGP messages.
-Therefore this tool can be easily modified, extend or used as blueprint for your own tools to generate valid BGP update streams.
+The python BGP RAW update generator is a python script that uses scapy to build BGP messages.
+Therefore this tool can be easily modified, extend or used as a blueprint for your own tools to generate valid BGP update streams.

-The following example shows how to generate a BGP update stream with IPv4 and labelled IPv6 prefixes (6PE).
+The following example shows how to generate a BGP update stream with IPv4 and labeled IPv6 prefixes (6PE).

 * 100000 x IPv4 prefixes over 1000 next-hops
 * 50000 x IPv6 prefixes over 1000 next-hops with 1000 different labels (label per next-hop)